Best gadgets for students 2024

 Portable speakers are, without a doubt, up there with the very best gadgets for students.

-Pre-drinks, house parties, picnics in the park and watching movies on your laptop; having a good quality portable speaker will always come in handy.
+Whether you need them for pre-drinks, house parties, picnics in the park or watching movies on your laptop, a good quality portable speaker will always come in handy.

-The Tribit XSound Go is small and affordable but packs a hell of a punch.
-The battery lasts for up to 10 hours (we didn't charge ours after receiving it and it powered through a few weeks of use while cooking dinner) and to top it all off, it's waterproof too.
+The Anker Soundcore 2 is small and affordable but packs a hell of a punch.
+The battery life is more than impressive – lasting up to 24 hours and to top it all off, it's waterproof too.

-If you're keen on staying fit and active at university, but you're less keen on forking out on an expensive gym membership, then a Xiaomi Mi Band 7 is a solid long-term investment.
+If you're keen on staying fit and active at university, but you're less keen on forking out on an expensive gym membership, then a Xiaomi Smart Band 7 is a solid long-term investment.

-FitBit is undoubtedly the biggest name in the fitness tracker game, but at less than half the price and with most of the same functionality, the Mi Band is the ideal budget option.
+Fitbit might be the biggest name in the fitness tracker game, but for a lower price and with most of the same functionality, the Smart Band is the ideal budget option.

-Like a FitBit, the Mi Band tracks your heart rate (including when you work out) to help you monitor changes and reach your goals.
+Like a Fitbit, the Smart Band tracks your heart rate (including when you work out) to help you monitor changes and reach your goals.

 Prefer to get your essays written while sitting on the sofa (or in bed, we won't judge)?
 Then this cooling tray will be a serious help.